peekuh/blog/peekblog/content/posts/SIWA.md

 > Why avoid Django-allauth?
 While it's a powerful library, it can be overkill for this specific use case.
 We'll implement a clean, minimal solution instead.

 Apple uses oauth2.0, even though its not explicitly mentioned in the docs, so if that’s something you’re already familiar with, this shouldn’t be too difficult.

+Let's start with the things you need to setup on your [Apple developer console](https://developer.apple.com/)

+## Setting up your Apple developer account

 1. Enroll into the Apple developer program
     - This can take a while to verify even after you’hv processed the payment (upto 48 hrs in some cases)